 No. Donor conceived children have no legal rights or responsibilities to their donors, and donors have no rights or responsibilities to their donor conceived children.

 Do we get to choose who our embryos go to?

 You can do a known donation and find a recipient yourself.

 If you choose an anonymous donation to Monash IVF, you can choose (within reason) who you want to donate to (for example to a couple or someone without children).
 If you place a lot of conditions on the donation, it will probably be impossible for Monash IVF to find a recipient.
 If there are a lot of conditions, we may suggest you consider not donating.
 Part of the donation process is ‘letting go’ of the embryos and any child that is born.

 Can we access personal information about the recipients such as job and marital status?

 If the donation is anonymous, we don’t usually release personal information on the recipients – unless they specifically request it to be released if the donation results in a birth.
-Donors can request their embryos are donated to someone of a specific marital status.

 Can we find out if the embryo transfer was successful and resulted in a pregnancy?

 - if their donation has achieved a pregnancy